PNG JPG BMP TIFF PPT

 How to Parse PPT Files in Java

-1. Load PPT file by instatiating Presentation class.
+1. Load the PPT file with the Presentation class.

 System Requirements

-Aspose.Slides for Java supports on all major platforms and Operating Systems.
-Please make sure that you have the following prerequisites.
+Aspose.Slides for Java supports major platforms and operating systems.
+Make sure that your environment includes the following prerequisites.

-• Microsoft Windows or a compatible OS with Java Runtime Environment for JSP/JSF Application and Desktop Applications.
+• Microsoft Windows or a compatible operating system with a Java Runtime Environment for JSP/JSF applications and desktop applications.

-• Get latest version of Aspose.Slides for Java directly from Maven .
+• The latest version of Aspose.Slides for Java from Maven .

 Parse PPT Files - Java